lovethisgame/drop/docs/guide.md

 ViewEvent may also contain parameters associated with the parent event, additional parameters gathered by the View and the parent event itself.
 Factory `ViewEvent.of` and `ViewEvent.ofContent` methods may be usefull to create ViewEvents in that case.

-View Event dispatching example can be seen in a [HerdPanel.mxml](../drop-as3-example/src/main/flex/example/view/herd/HerdPanel.mxml), and listening in a [HerdPanelMediator.mxml](../drop-as3-example/src/main/flex/example/view/herd/HerdPanelMediator.as).

 ## App Initialization